Simanjiro Maasai Training Initiative – Tanzania

 – Knowledge of the treatment of water before drinking will help to reduce water-related diseases

-– Education on Consequences of using unsafe water and benefits from using clean water will lead to health improvement
+– Education on the Consequences of using unsafe water and the benefits from using clean water will lead to health improvement

-– Knowledge of job creation and self-employment to participants will reduce the burden to the family members and government in general hence improve the living standard
+– Knowledge of job creation and self-employment to participants will reduce the burden on the family members and government in general hence improving the living standard

 – Start of small projects in order to increase their incomes.

 – Reduction of unemployed people in Simanjiro district and Tanzania in general.

 – Reduction of diseases from unsafe water by distribution Bio Sand water filters.

 – Contribution to the community’s economy and the whole country in general.

 – Increased number of people with access to clean water.